cyanit/Bitwig-Studio-Presets/README.md

 ADDED some presets

 ### Compatibility
-Depending on their age, they require v2.2, v2.3 or v2.4 and upwards.
+Depending on their age, they require v2.2 and upwards.
-Some Include an Instance of OrilRiver, whic h is an awsome free plugin.
+Some include an instance of OrilRiver, which is an awsome free plugin.
+2020+ need v3.0 to 3.2

    ---------